 Surface Movement Radar

 Surface Movement Radar (SMR) is the most widely used surveillance system for airport surveillance at the present.
-SMR refers to primary radar that provide surveillance cover for the manoeuvring area, which is defined as that used for the take-off, landing and taxiing of aircraft, excluding aprons.
+SMR refers to primary radar that provides surveillance cover for the maneuvering area, which is defined as that used for the take-off, landing, and taxiing of aircraft, excluding aprons.

-Use of PSR means that target labelling may not be possible, and hence controllers use visual identification of aircraft (by looking out of the tower window).
-This is one of the contribution factors to the reduced capacity of airports in low visibility.
+Use of PSR means that target labeling may not be possible, and hence controllers use visual identification of aircraft (by looking out of the tower window).
+This is one of the contributing factors to the reduced capacity of airports in low visibility.

 SMR use a rotating antenna and the scan rate is usually once per second.
 They usually operate in the I-, J- and K- Band.
 Higher resolution SMR operate between 92 and 96 GHz.
-Most newer SMR products also interface with other local radar; e.g. to precision approach radar and terminal area SSRs.
-Data processing capabilities that are offered in conjunction with these radar may include runway incursion and conflict alert, and target identification and labelling.
+Most newer SMR products also interface with other local radar; e.g. to Precision Approach Radar and terminal area SSRs.
+Data processing capabilities that are offered in conjunction with these radar may include runway incursion and conflict alert, and target identification and labeling.

 Existing SMR systems are sometimes known by the acronym ASDE - Airport Surface Detection Equipment.